 Master of Economics (currently enrolled) University of New England

-Current - Research Fellow (Strategic Research Projects), School of Medical and Applied Sciences, CQUniversity Australia.
+2015 - 2020 - Research Fellow, School of Medical and Applied Sciences, CQUniversity Australia.

 2011 to 2015 - Senior Research Officer, CQUniversity Australia.